akramshaik22/Passing-Code/README.md

 # Passing-Code
 A coding game application developed using python.
-In this game you need to write code before the console disappears from the screen.
+In this game you need to write code before the console move away from the screen.